Denisa-dev/blood-donor-mobile-application/README.md

 The application was developed using the Android Studio IDE and Java SE 8 programming language.
 For more details or for a video demonstration, you can write me.
+Also, you can find more screenshots in the Screenshots folder.